markusmoenig/metalRay/Readme.md

 #### Downsides

 * The API is implemented in Swift, however with a C style calling convention to make it work in both Swift and C. So no swiftiniess and functions return -1 if something goes wrong (and not null).
-Texts are passed as C Strings (use *ToCStr()* to convert Strings to C strings).
+Texts are passed as C Strings (use *toCStr()* to convert Strings to C strings).
-* While it is super convenient to code your game directly in Xcode, the downside is that updating you have to merge updates of this repo into your fork.
-Basically merge everything outside the *Game* folder (Swift, C, Metal, .h) files and keep your files which should all be located in the *Game* folder.
+* While it is super convenient to code your game directly in Xcode, the downside is that merging your fork of this repo can be a bit tedious (when updated).
+Basically keep your files limited to the *Game* folder and merge everything outside the *Game* folder (Swift, C, Metal, .h) files.

 ## How to use